How to Choose a Thesis Topic

 Choosing a Thesis Topic by Looking at the Current Events

 Most researchers respond to what is happening in society, and yours should not be an exception.
-So, start by looking at the topics that are receiving a lot of attention and that people are asking key questions about it.
+So, start by looking at the topics that are receiving a lot of attention and that people are asking key questions about.
 Some of these topics include globalization, human rights, clean energy, global warming, disaster response systems, and viral infections.
 Then, try to base your topic on them.

-- If you are a student studying politics, consider reading the latest publications on presidential elections, candidates, and reflect on something such as the changes in democratic space over time.
+- If you are a student studying politics, consider reading the latest publications on presidential elections, candidates, and reflect on something such as the changes in the democratic space over time.

 - For a student working on a literature thesis, it is advisable to think about the novels that are being picked for top literary awards.
 Then, think of exploring different styles, themes, or other parameters of interest.